appindesign/orienteering-fixtures/readme.md

-# Unified Schedule of Fixtures for an Orienteering Association
+# Unified Schedule of Fixtures for an Association(s) within the British Orienteering Federation
 Shared here is the code used by the Northern Ireland Orienteering Association to create a unified schedule of events for all the clubs in the association.
+The result of the code may be seen [here](https://www.niorienteering.org.uk/fixtures/).
+The fixture list uses the British Orienteering Federation database as its source - specifically the event date, venue, event specific website and club fields.

-The code is fairly generic and could be modified quite easily (without any coding experience) by other associations to create a unified schedule of their fixtures (or indeed all BOF fixtures).
+The code could be modified (without any coding experience) by other associations to create a unified schedule of their fixtures (or indeed all BOF fixtures or multiple associations).
 You are welcome to use it.

-The documentation in this "readme" notes where customisation may be required by another association.
-This is signalled by the word *customisation* in italics.
+If you wish to customise the code, the documentation in this "readme" signals where customisation may be required by the word *customisation* in italics.

-*I am happy to answer questions about the code though I am not a programmer and none of the three languages (CSS, html and JavaScript) and one protocol (JSON) are things I am terribly familiar with so I may not be able to answer your questions.* Geoffrey Collins (email "webmaster" then "@" then "lvo.org.uk")
+*I am happy to answer questions about the code though I am only an amateur programmer and none of the three languages (CSS, html and JavaScript) and one protocol (JSON) are things I am terribly familiar with so I may not be able to answer your questions.
+My contact address is Geoffrey Collins (email "webmaster" then "@" then "lvo.org.uk").*

-*Credits* Many thanks to Jon Ockenden for unlocking mysteries in the API, Jon Hall at zygo consulting for making changes to the BOF API on behalf of BOF.
+*Credits* Many thanks to Jon Ockenden for unlocking mysteries in the API, Jon Hall at Zygo Consulting for making changes to the BOF API on behalf of BOF.
 These enabled the schedule.
 Also to those at BOF who facilitated this - Craig Anthony and Ric Gamble.
 Finally, to the LVO committee for coming up with the idea and Stephen Gilmore for suggesting recent enhancements.

 ## Part 1 CSS
-*Customisation* The CSS is generic and could be left unchanged.
+*Customisation* The CSS is generic and may be left unchanged.
+If only affects the styling of the page.

 The CSS defines the
 - font face